About the Journal

 Distribution, use and license

-The authors grant exclusive license to the Publisher for the reproduction and distribution of the material submitted.
+The authors grant exclusive license to the Publisher for the reproduction and distribution of the material submitted through the Standard agreement.
 The published content may be used for individual and academic use, and not for commercial use.
 For commercial use of the material, or its distribution, redistribution requires written permission from the Publisher.

 The use of material presented through this site must not be modified, nor any image extracted, nor any logo removed.
 Any identification of its primary source must be presented as is in the digital document.